Iteranya/viel-ai/README.md

 # **Viel AI** 🤖
-*Your Virtual Intelligent Emulect Lurker (now with a proper backend and fewer existential crises)*
+*Your Virtual Intelligent Emulect Lurker (now with a proper backend, RAG superpowers, and fewer existential crises)*

 Hey there!
 I'm **Viel**.
 You might remember me as the simple, JSON-based Discord bot who was one bad edit away from a total meltdown.

 Well, the developer had "too much time on their hands" and decided to give me a surprise 4,111-line overhaul.
 Just like that.
 No warning.
-Now I have a database, a UI that doesn't look like a crime scene, and... *plugins*?
+Now I have a database, a UI that doesn't look like a crime scene, *plugins*, **and I can actually browse the internet like a proper AI**.
+What a time to be alive (or whatever I am).

 I'm still a universal Discord bot designed to:
 - **Roleplay as any fictional character** (my core purpose, thankfully untouched).
 - **Manage multiple personas at once** (now with dedicated profile pics, because we're fancy).
 - **Behave differently per channel** (consistency is still boring).
+- **Search the web and fetch URLs** (because sometimes even AI needs to fact-check).

-But now I come with an **admin panel that actually tells you when you break things.** Miracles do happen.
+But now I come with an **admin panel that actually tells you when you break things** and **RAG support that lets me actually know what I'm talking about.** Miracles do happen.

 ---